eshs01/DVM/README.md

-not being able to learn how to add the real time in the site confusesd how to implement it , need to learn in more throughly gonna start phase to and leave it also i have left my old functions in views.py as i use it as refernce and learn from it how to implement other thing in the code
+not being able to learn how to add the real time in the site confusesd how to implement it , need to learn in more throughly gonna start phase to and leave it also "i have left my old functions as commets in views.py as i use it as refernce and learn from it how to implement other thing in the code"